 Denon PMA 400 (PMA 501) + TU 300 (TU 501)

-This is a fine example of the quality material that Denon produced in the 70s.
+This is a fine example of the quality material Denon produced in the late 70s — designed with care, built to last, and sonically refined.

 Specifications: